aryzing/hr-notes/tp.md

 NO. A Promise is an object. `call` returns an object that tells the middleware what to do (what function to run), but the value that gets yielded is still an object.
 Yielding a function, means yielding a value that's a function.
 It may work, but we can't make this assumption yet with the info provided.

+Also, it seems that when using `call`, the middleware is prepared to handle functions that return promises (will hold on calling next until the Promise resolves, will call `.next(resolve_value)`, and will call `.throw(msg)` if it fails).
+If not a promise, it will probably call `.next(ret_val)` with the function's return value.

 > We want to test our `incrementAsync` Saga

 It appears we only test the workers, or maybe they're just first on the list of things to test.